gidex4real/my-portfolio/README.md

 > Describe your project in 1 or 2 sentences.

-**[My Frontend Portolio]** is a project that includes information about me, my project and my frontend journey.
+**[My Portolio]** is a project that includes information about me, my project and my software development journey.

 ## 🛠 Built With <a name="built-with"></a>